 Frequently Asked Questions

-Small enough to fit into the hands of women and children, yet the ear splitting high pitched sound they emit (usually 120 decibels or more), is very uncomfortable to listen to for even a few seconds.
+This ear splitting high pitched sound is very uncomfortable to listen to for even a few seconds.

-The purpose is to surprise and disorient an attacker, giving you those few precious seconds needed to get away.
+The intent is to surprise and disorient an attacker, allowing a few precious seconds you need to get away, while drawing attention to your situation.

 This is a great feature if you are attacked as you can pull the pin out and throw it to the ground.